-Santiago de Compostela has one of the most beautiful old town centres with its cobbled stones, winding alleyways, medieval squares with houses above the stores and restaurants some of which must have served pilgrims since the medieval times.
+Santiago de Compostela has one of the most beautiful old town centres with cobbled stones, winding alleyways, medieval squares with houses above the stores and restaurants, some of which must have served pilgrims.

 Declared a UNESCO World Heritage site, walk around and soak up its history.
-When you get tired, try some tapas served outdoors and enjoy watching the pilgrims go by.
-A fully outfitted Dane or Swede with swinging hiking regalia is a site to behold and deserves full applause from the street drinkers.
+Try some tapas served outdoors and enjoy watching the pilgrims when you get tired.
+A fully outfitted Dane or Swede with swinging hiking regalia is a sight and deserves full applause from the street drinkers.

 2. The Cathedral

-Here in the Cathedral of Santiago de Compostela, the Pilgrims end up their journey and celebrate the Pilgrims Mass.
-Celebrated at noon, the names of the pilgrims who have completed the journey that day are read out.
-Watch out for the largest incense censer in the world weighing 53 kilograms, the Botafumeiro.
-Contrary to the legend, pilgrims socks are not burnt in this monster of a burner.
+Here in the Cathedral of Santiago de Compostela, the Pilgrims end their journey and celebrate the Pilgrims Mass.
+Celebrated at noon, the pilgrims who have completed the trip that day will hear their names read out.
+Watch out for the largest incense censer globally, weighing 53 kilograms, the Botafumeiro.
+Contrary to the legend, pilgrims did not burn their socks in this monster of a burner.
 Sit at the back if you are allergic to incense.

-Construction of this Cathedral started in 1025 following the plan of one of the greatest Romanesque Churches at that time, the monastic Church of St. Sermin in Toulouse France.
-However, the structure we see today already had all kinds of additions and patch-ons including Gothic, Baroque and Neoclassical.
+Construction of this Cathedral started in 1025 following the plan of one of the most splendid Romanesque Churches, the monastic Church of St. Sermin in Toulouse, France.
+However, today's structure already had all kinds of additions and patch-on, including Gothic, Baroque and Neoclassical.

-For a small fee, you can go up the roof and have a good view of Santiago.
+You can go up the roof for a small fee and have a good view of Santiago.

 3. Praza de Obradoiro

-Translated as "Square of the Workshop", this refers to the stonemasons' workshop set up here during the construction of the Cathedral.
-This is the main square of the old city of Santiago and the seat of power.
+Translated as "Square of the Workshop," this refers to the stonemasons' workshop set up here during the construction of the Cathedral.
+Today, it is the main square of the old city of Santiago and the seat of power.

 You go through the Portico de Gloria to reach the Square.
-It is surrounded by four important buildings claimed to be the centers of power: the Cathedral (Church); the city hall of Santiago in Pazo de Raxoi (Government); the former College for the poor, Colexio de San Xerome (University) and the luxurious parador of Hostal dos Reis Catolicos (Bourgeoisie).
+Four important buildings surrounding it claimed to be the centers of power: the Cathedral (Church); the city hall of Santiago in Pazo de Raxoi (Government); the former College for the poor, Colegio de San Xerome (University) and the luxurious Parador of Hostal dos Reis Catolicos (Bourgeoisie).

 4. Hostal de los Reis Catolicos

-At the end of the 15th century, after completing their pilgrimage to Santiago de Compostela, King Ferdinand and Queen Isabela, started to improve the infrastructure and services on the Camino.
-Right next to the Cathedral, they ordered the building of the hospice and hospital as a place for pilgrims to recover, 3 days in the summer and 5 days in winter.
-The hospital had a multicultural staff of doctors, nurses and priests working 24 hours to provide services free to pilgrims.
+At the end of the 15th century, after completing their pilgrimage to Santiago de Compostela, King Ferdinand and Queen Isabela started to improve the infrastructure and services on the Camino.
+Right next to the Cathedral, they ordered the hospice and hospital building as a place for pilgrims to recover, three days in the summer and five days in winter.
+The hospital had a multicultural staff of doctors, nurses and priests working 24 hours to provide free pilgrims services.

-As other services became readily available for pilgrims, the government decided to convert this into a parador and, today, it is one of the most luxurious places to stay in Santiago with two courtyards going back to the 16th century and a hospital morgue converted to a restaurant serving the best seafood dishes Santiago de Compostela could offer.
+As other services became readily available for pilgrims, the government decided to convert this into a Parador today.
+It is one of the most luxurious places in Santiago, with two courtyards going back to the 16th century and a hospital morgue converted to a restaurant serving the best seafood dishes Santiago de Compostela could offer.

 5. Plaza de las Platerias

-Used to be the centre for the workshops of silversmiths, this Plaza has at its center the Fuente de los Caballos (Fountain of the Horses).
-It has the Cathedral's single Romanesque facade, the Casa de Cabildo and also the Casa del Dean, an 18th century palace.
+Used to be the centre for the workshops of silversmiths, this Plaza has at its center the Fuente de Los Caballos (Fountain of the Horses).
+It has the Cathedral's single Romanesque facade, the Casa de Cabildo and the Casa del Dean, an 18th-century palace.

 6. Colegio Fonseca